-For your US HP Officejet 4620 e-All-in-One printer you need HP 564 Black and HP 564 Cyan/Magenta/Yellow cartridges.
+For your US HP Officejet 4620 e-All-in-One printer you need HP 564 Black AND HP 564 Cyan/Magenta/Yellow cartridges.
 Check the price of HP 564 cartridges at Amazon.com .

 There are also Combo Packs (4 cartridges in one pack) available, like the HP 564XL Black 564 Color Ink Cartridges Combo Pack.

 For your European or UK HP Officejet 4620 e-All-in-One printer you need HP 364 cartridges.
 There are also Combo Packs (4 cartridges in one pack) available, like the HP 364 Black, Cyan, Magenta, Yellow – Original Ink Cartridge Combo Content Pack – Standard Capacity.

 Try Amazon's ink selector tool to find compatible ink cartridges for your printer.

 1. Check that power is on.
 If the product is off, press the Power button to turn on the product.
 Wait until the product is idle and silent before continuing.

 Locate the two slots on the sides of the printer.
 Place your fingers in the slots, and then lift to open the ink cartridge access door.
 The carriage moves into the carriage access area.
 Wait until the carriage is idle and silent before you proceed.